xuri/excelize-doc/en/utils.md

 }`)
 ```

 Note that the table must be at least two lines including the header.
 The header cells must contain strings and must be unique, and must set the header row data of the table before calling the AddTable function.
-Multiple tables coordinate areas that can't have an intersection.
+Multiple tables range reference that can't have an intersection.

 `table_name`: The name of the table, in the same worksheet name of the table, should be unique.